Marist College Eastwood: Tuition

 Under compliance with the New South Wales Education Standards Authority, Marist College Eastwood offers all subjects in the organisation's 'Category A' section; at minimum through a remote or distance learning model.
 'Category B' courses, often known as 'Non-ATAR' subjects, are additionally offered dependent on teacher availability and interested students.

 For students who wish to leave the college by Year 10, yet still wish to undertake further tertiary studies, a bridging and feeder college for vocational education - Southern Catholic College - is located in the Sydney suburb of Burwood, offering a variety of programs to accommodate apprenticeships, traineeships and other physical skills.

 Principals

 Being of religious and lay affiliations, the following individuals have served as Principals of Marist College Eastwood:

-School Song
+School song

-As with many Marist Schools, the offical school song of Marist College Eastwood is the Suub Tuum (eng.
+As with many Marist Schools, the official school song of Marist College Eastwood is the Suub Tuum (eng.
 Under thy Protection), the earliest recorded Marian Prayer and Hymn dedicated towards the Patron of the Marist Brothers, Mary.
-The song is sung at the conclusion of College assemblies and Masses, as well as victory chant after a win in representatives sport.
+The song is sung at the conclusion of college assemblies and Masses, as well as victory chant after a win in representatives sport.